 1. Linear Regression: Ordinary least squares, multiple regression, kernel regression, L1 regression 2.
 Logistic Regression: binary and multi-class regression 3.
 Neural networks: Multilayer perceptrons (MLPs), backpropagation 4.
 Recurrent Neural Networks (RNNs): RNNs, backpropagation in time, bidirectional RNNs 5.
 Gated RNNs: Long short-term memory (LSTM), gated recurrent units (GRU) 6.
 Convolutional Neural Networks (CNNs): convolutions, activations, deep CNNs 7.
 Evaluation: regression modelling, assessment

-It assumes some familiarity with linear algebra, and probability and statistics.
+It assumes some familiarity with linear algebra, probability and statistics.

 1. Ian Goodfellow, Yoshua Bengio, Aaron Courville, Deep learning, MIT Press, 2016.
 2. Mohammed J. Zaki, Wagner Meira, Jr., Data Mining and Analysis: Fundamental Concepts and Algorithms, Cambridge University Press, 2014.